Need to talk? Call 1800 882 436.

 What is the first trimester?

-For some women, the first trimester is characterised by nausea (often called ‘morning sickness’, although it can occur at any time of day).
-But remember that every pregnancy is different and while some women have food cravings, others experience food aversions, and some have no change in appetite at all.
+You might experience nausea during the first trimester, but remember that every pregnancy is different.
+This is often called ‘morning sickness’, although it can occur at any time of day.
+While you may have food cravings, you might also experience food aversions, or have no change in appetite at all.

-Other changes in the first trimester include changes to your breasts as they become tender, larger and heavier, while your uterus will grow and put pressure on your bladder so that you need to urinate more often.
+Other changes in the first trimester include changes to your breasts as they become tender, larger, and heavier.
+Your uterus will grow and put pressure on your bladder so that you need to urinate (wee) more often.

 You might feel a range of emotions during your first trimester.
 Hormone changes may make you feel moody or irritable, and tiredness is common in the early months.
-These feelings are normal, so discuss how you feel with you partner or with a close friend.
-If you feel down or anxious, speak with your doctor or midwife.
+These feelings are normal, but it can help to discuss how you feel with you partner or with a close friend.
+If you very feel down or anxious, speak with your doctor or midwife, as this can be a sign of antenatal depression or anxiety.

-Through the first trimester, your baby goes from being a fertilised ovum to a fetus of about 6cm in length at 12 weeks.
-By the end of the first trimester, your baby’s heart is starting to beat, and the brain, stomach and intestines are developing.
-There are little bumps known as 'buds' where arms and legs are starting to grow.
+Through the first trimester, your baby goes from being a fertilised ovum to a foetus of about 6cm in length at 12 weeks.
+By the end of the first trimester, your baby’s heart is starting to beat.
+The brain, stomach and intestines are developing.
+There are little bumps known as 'limb buds' where arms and legs are starting to grow.

-What can be expected from the doctor and midwife?
+What can I expect from my doctor or midwife?

-Your antenatal (pregnancy) health checks might be with your GP, a midwife or an obstetrician, depending on where you will give birth.
-During your first antenatal health check, you will probably have your pregnancy confirmed with a urine or blood test.
+Your antenatal (pregnancy) health checks might be with your, GP, a midwife or an obstetrician, depending on the choices you make and where you will give birth.
+During your first antenatal health check, you will usually have your pregnancy confirmed with a urine or blood test.
 These are more reliable than home pregnancy tests.
 First trimester antenatal health checks usually happen every 4 to 6 weeks, but this can vary, based on your health and how your baby develops.

-Many women are offered an ultrasound scan at around 12 weeks – you might hear the baby’s heartbeat at this scan.
-This ultrasound will also show if you are having a multiple birth (e.g. twins) and can help estimate the baby’s size and due date, as well as check for some health conditions.
+Your doctor will usually offer you an ultrasound scan towards the end of the first trimester.
+You might hear the baby’s heartbeat at this scan.
+This ultrasound will also show if you are having a multiple birth (for example, twins) and can help work out the baby’s size and due date.
+It will also check for some health conditions.

 Other health checks during the first trimester include: